rng-guy/NFSMWBartender/README.txt

  • The "Events" spawn tables ("BartenderSettings\Advanced\Cars.ini") do NOT apply to the scripted patrols that spawn in any of the D-Day races; those are special, even among event spawns.

- • The "Events" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
+ • The "Events" spawn tables ("BartenderSettings\Advanced\Cars.ini") do NOT apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
 This is because the game requests this cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.
 This